 Day 01: Phnom Penh Arrival

-Upon arrival in Phnom Penh International Airport, you will be welcomed by our Asia Senses tour guide, then be transferred to your hotel for check in.
+Upon arrival in Phnom Penh International Airport, you will be welcomed by our local tour guide, then be transferred to your hotel for check in.
 Depend on your actual arrival time, some soft sightseeing for an orientation tour is suggested.

-The capital of Phnom Penh locates at the junction of the mighty Mekong river and Tonlé Sap river.
-It was once considered as the “Gem” of Indochina with a nice riverside promenade and numerous beautiful Cambodian Buddhist wats, palaces and many colonial-era buildings where Asian and Western architecture meet in a fascinating way.
+The capital of Phnom Penh locates at the junction of the mighty Mekong River, Bassac River and Tonlé Sap River.
+It was once considered as the “Gem” of Indochina with a nice riverside promenade and numerous beautiful Cambodian Buddhist wats, palaces and many colonial-era buildings where Asian and Western architectures meet in a fascinating way.
 The bustling city of Phnom Penh is the international and domestic transport hub for whole Cambodia and region.

 After a short rest, we will take a sunset river cruise along the Mekong river, observe daily life of local, enjoy the sunset view on the river while tasting a delicious fruit juice or soft drink.

 In the evening, have your welcomed dinner at Romdeng Restaurant which is recommended on Lonely Planet as the top choice for Cambodian cuisine in Phnom Penh.
+In this restaurant, you would sample some typical, tasty modern Cambodian dishes.
 The restaurant is located in a gorgeous colonial villa with a small pool with a beautiful garden.

 Today, we will explore the most remarkable sights of the beautiful city of Phnom Penh.
 Begin our Phnom Penh sightseeing tour with a visit to Wat Phnom (a Buddhist temple) which is the oldest religious structure in Phnom Penh.
 According to legend, the first pagoda was built in 1373 to house four Buddha statues which are discovered by a wealthy widow called Penh, inside a large koki tree floating down on Mekong river.

-After that, we visit Royal Palace which is a popular tourist destination in Phnom Penh.
+After that, pay a visit to the Royal Palace which is a popular tourist destination in Phnom Penh.
 It was built by King Norodom I (ruled 1860-1904) in 1886.
-Then we move to Silver Pagoda (also known as Wat Preah Keo or Temple of the Emerald Buddha) which is located on the south side of the Royal Palace complex.
-Inside pagoda, we will watch the collection of Buddhas in gold, silver, crystal, and bronze.
+Then we move to Silver Pagoda (also known as Wat Preah Keo or Temple of the Emerald Buddha) which is located on the south side of the Royal Palace Complex.
+Inside the pagoda, you can see the collection of Buddhas in gold, silver, crystal, and bronze.

-In the afternoon, we will take a visit to the remarkable Tuol Sleng Genocide Museum which is a former high school, used as the torture, interrogation and execution center named “S-21” by the Khmer Rouge from 1975 to its fall in 1979.
+In the afternoon, we head to visit the remarkable Tuol Sleng Genocide Museum which is a former high school, used as the torture, interrogation and execution center named “S-21” by the Khmer Rouge from 1975 to its fall in 1979.

 Then we will drive out of town to visit Choeung EK, also known as the “killing fields” where thousands of Cambodian were killed and buried in mass graves.
 A grim, but important visit that will allow you to dig below the surface and understand Cambodia better.

-On the way back to city, we head to the riverside park.
-Walk along the riverside, observe the locals’ life.
-You also participate in a Khmer dance class which is a lot of fun for all!
+On the way back to city, we pass by the riverside park.
+There is a chance to walk along the riverside, observing the life of the local.
+You can also participate in a Khmer dance class which offers a lot of fun!

 Overnight at hotel in Phnom Penh.

-This morning, we depart Phnom Penh for Kampong Cham which takes approximately two and half hours.
-Kampong Cham is the capital city of Kampong Cham province and an important trade and transportation hub of Cambodia.
+This morning, we depart Phnom Penh for Kampong Cham which takes approximately two hours and a half.
+Kampong Cham is the capital city of Kampong Cham Province and an important trade and transportation hub of Cambodia.

 We drive north along the river banks to Kampi Village which is 15 km from Kratie town center.
 This village is one of the best places to observe the rare Irrawaddy Dolphins along the Mekong.
 Embark on a small local boat which will take us upstream to look for these interesting creatures.
 As soon as we have spotted the first dolphin, our boatmen will follows the dolphin watching guidelines provided and only use oars when near the dolphins.
 We will follow the dolphins silently (1 to 1.5 hours).